JamesShull/Butter/readme.md

 # App
-An application framework for web based GUIs with a Python backed.
+An application framework for web based GUIs with a Python backend.

 ## About